 Emerson Hospital is committed to collaborating with our community partners to improve the health status of all those it serves, address root causes of health disparities, and educate the community in prevention and self-care strategies.
 To this end, we have created the Emerson Hospital Community Benefit Grant Program, which will provide a total of $50,000 each year to fund initiatives to improve community health needs from non-profit organizations and/or public entities.

 Eligible groups include, but are not limited to, service providers, health and community-based organizations and coalitions, municipalities, schools, and communities of faith.
 Awards of up to $5,000 will be awarded to selected agencies serving communities within the designated service area (see Appendix A); project must address a Community Health Needs Assessment (CHNA) 2018 priority focus area, or a Statewide Health Priority (Appendix B).
 The review committee will take all requests into consideration and will award applicants based on need and alignment with priorities.

-The application period for 2021 is currently closed and the awards have been determined.
+The application period for 2021 is currently closed.
 To be notified of details on the next cycle, please fill out the contact form below.

 Community Health Needs Assessment 2018 Priority Focus Areas

 The top issues identified in the Emerson Hospital 2018 Youth Risk Behavior Survey include stress mostly due to school work, the increase in vaping, mental health, and risk of suicide.
 At-risk adolescents are those with many risk factors in common, such as lack of sleep, poor grades, bullying, sexual or physical violence as well as drug and tobacco use.
 There is a need for more outreach programs and increased staff training on mental health issues.